- Inputs, Outputs and Controls

 Selecting an algorithm

-To quickly switch between algorithms in a bank, push and hold the S knob while turning it.
+To quickly switch between algorithms, push and hold the S knob while turning it.

 Alternatively, the algorithm can be set via menu 1 "Algorithm".
 Press the encoder twice (to enter the menu, and to select "Algorithm").
 Then turn the encoder to select the algorithm.
 Finally, press the encoder again to switch to the chosen algorithm.